 Documentation of Financial Support

 Since you and your family or sponsors must assume all responsibility for student expenses, you should review the estimates in the Confidential Statement for Financing Studies & Sponsorship Support Confirmation before deciding to apply to BU.
+Applicants should use the previous year’s form when estimating the cost of attendance for their academic year.

 To complete your application and receive the necessary papers for obtaining a visa, you must submit: